Chichiulam/Challenge_1_UTBOOTCAMP/README.md

 # Challenge #1: Code Refactor by Chi Chiu Lam

-My processes of working on this challenge as follows:
+My process of working on this challenge as follows:

 1. Open the HTML link to view the webpage